CalumDarroch/CV/README.md

 </h4>
 <br>

-I am an ex-actor and screenwriter who in late 2018 decided to radically change my career.
-In 2019 I signed up to [Makers Academy](https://makers.tech/) to try my hand at computer programming - I've always loved to make things, and thought coding would be a great way to scratch that itch.
-Now having graduated from Makers at the end of June, I hope to secure a job as a junior developer.
+I am a recent graduate of [Makers Academy](https://makers.tech/) in London.
+An ex-actor and screenwriter, at the start of 2019 I decided to radically change my career, and having wanted to try my hand at computer programming signed up for Makers' April 2019 intake.
+I've always loved to make things, and thought coding would an opportunity for me to do that in new and interesting ways.

 ## Background